 I did this every day that I was in the gym and having a hard session, typically this was three to four days a week.
 I would warm up for around 30-45 minutes, getting to the point where I felt like I could try at a project level.
 Then I would do my 10-second hang, rest 4 minutes, hang again, and then carry on with the rest of my session.
 It was too easy not to do.

 I followed this plan for three months.
-On my first day, I couldn’t hang the smallest edge on the Moon fingerboard (hold #4) so I did my hangs on the next smallest (#3).
+On my first day, I couldn’t hang on the smallest edge on the MoonClimbing Moon Training Fingerboard (#4) so I did my hangs on the next smallest (#3).
 After a few weeks, that edge felt too easy so I made the move to the smaller hold.
 The first attempt at the small hold was fairly hard, and I didn’t successfully make it to the full 10 seconds until my fourth or fifth day of trying.
 I would still step off just before failure, though.
 After two months, I was having to grab the smallest edge with less and less skin to make the hang difficult enough.

 After three months, I was on the verge of leaving for a climbing trip out west.
 I decided to test my strength by seeing how long I could hang on the smallest edge.
 I hung for 30 seconds before deciding to step off.
 That was all I needed to see.
-Celebration doughnuts.
+Celebration doughnuts!

 On that trip, I went out and tried to climb as many crimp boulders as possible.
 It was amazing.
 For the first time in years, I felt like I wasn’t limited to what I could try.
-This included boulders in Hueco that I couldn’t even pull off the ground on in the past, and even my first V10 flash on the crimpy Finger Hut in Joe’s Valley.
-Another very pleasant result from hangboarding was that my fingers no longer felt tweaky on small holds anymore.
+This included boulders in Hueco Tanks that I couldn’t even pull off the ground on in the past, and I even nabbed my first V10 flash on the crimpy "Finger Hut" in Joe’s Valley.
+Another very pleasant result from hangboarding was that my fingers no longer felt tweaky on small holds.
 I was able to climb on a much broader variety of styles, and my fingers were the healthiest they had been in years.

-The Anderson's training method is another fairly popular method, and can be found in the Rock Climber's Training Manual.
+- The Anderson's training method is another fairly popular method, and can be found in the Rock Climber's Training Manual.

-These all work, and work well.
+These can all work, and work well.
 My recommendation is to read through them, find the one that you believe that you can stick with consistently, and go for it.
 Then finish the program.

-When I first started climbing, I hated the idea of long term thinking.
+When I first started climbing, I hated the idea of long-term thinking.
 I wanted to be as strong as possible as quickly as possible.
 Now that I’ve been climbing eleven years, I’m able to see the big picture a bit better.
 It’s no surprise that my greatest improvements have never come from some shiny new exercise or program, but instead, from simplifying things and working towards getting a little bit better at the basics.